After the abortion

 - IF you were given antibiotics – take them.

 - You must contact the clinic if you have any unexpected hospitalizations within 30 days of the procedure.

-- Two weeks after the abortion you should be feeling back to normal; if not call us for a follow-up appointment.
+- Two weeks after the abortion you should be feeling back to normal; if you are not call us for a follow-up appointment.

-There are also some good, pro-choice post-abortion resources on the internet including the Peaceafterabortion.com website, the Exhale website, and a helpful pamphlet After your Abortion” from the Hope Medical Group in the US.
+There are also some good, pro-choice post-abortion resources on the internet including the Peaceafterabortion.com website, the Exhale website, and a helpful pamphlet After your Abortion from the Hope Medical Group in the US.
 Another resource online is A Guide to Emotional and Spiritual Resolution After an Abortion.
-For spiritual issues, the pamplet Promoting Post-Abortion Spiritual Health may be helpful as well as the Faith Aloud website.
+For spiritual issues, the Faith Aloud website may be helpful as well.

 We would like you to contact us two weeks after your appointment.
 Please use the following form to tell us how you are doing: